brucetend/Pano_basic_new/README.md

 # Toolbox for panorama image processing

+use stitching_matterport3D.m to create pano, and change size in stitch.m to change the size of pano images!

 This toolbox provides useful functions to process panorama images.
 Please see **Quick start** below for details.

 If using this code as parts of your project, please cite: